 1815 Highland Avenue - Help Us with a Donation

-1815 Highland Avenue is the current Knox Heritage renovation project.
+1815 Highland Avenue is the current Knox Heritage Historic Preservation Fund Project.

 A House Tells a Story of Knoxville and its People

 For certain, the Fort Sanders neighborhood is a historical jewel.
 It takes its name from the fort renamed in honor of General William P. Sanders and the pivotal Civil War battle that took place there in 1863.
 As the area developed into a prominent residential district, the people who called it home played significant roles in Knoxville history.